Dynamical Emergence of FRW Cosmological Models: Cosmological models as dynamical systems

 The first equation is a consequence of the Einstein equations for the component (1,1), (2,2), (3,3) and the energy momentum tensor $T^{\mu}_{\nu} = \diag |-\varrho, p, p, p|$.
 This equation is called the Raychaudhuri or acceleration equation.
 The second equation represents the conservation condition $T^{\mu}_{\nu;\mu} = 0$.
-It is very strange and unreasonable that such two simple equations satisfactorily describe the Universe evolution at the large scales.
-Of course there is a more general class of cosmological models called the Bianchi models which has only the symmetry of homogeneity but they do not describe the current Universe which is isotropic as indicated measurement of the cosmic microwave background (CMB)radiation.
+It is very strange and unreasonable that such two simple equations satisfactorily describe the Universe's evolution at the large scales.
+Of course there is a more general class of cosmological models called the Bianchi models which have only the symmetry of homogeneity, but they fail to describe the current Universe which is isotropic as indicated measurement of the cosmic microwave background (CMB) radiation.